History of the United States (1980–1991): Foreign affairs

-Except for Tiananmen Square in China, all the events strongly favored the United States.
+Except for the Tiananmen Square massacre in China, all the events strongly favored the United States.
 Bush took the initiative in the invasion of Panama and the START treaties.
 Otherwise, he was mostly a passive observer trying not to interfere or gloat about the events.
 Given the favorable outcomes, scholars generally give Bush high marks in foreign policy, except for his unwillingness to condemn the Tiananmen Square crackdown.
 He thought long-term favorable relations with China were too important to jeopardize.
 In terms of gaining public support, Bush never tried to mobilize much popular support for his foreign policy, and in domestic affairs his support was steadily slipping.

 After the Cold War

 Bush argued for the emergence of "a new world order... freer from the threat of terror, stronger in the pursuit of justice, and more secure in the quest for peace.
 An era in which the nations of the world, East and West, North and South, can prosper and live in harmony."